opensanctions/yente/docs/reindex.md

 # Managing data updates

 By default, `yente` will check for an updated build of the OpenSanctions database published at `delivery.opensanctions.com` every hour.
 New data releases are [published several times a day]({{ config.extra.opensanctions_url }}/faq/4/update-frequency/).
-If a fresh version is found, an indexing process will be spawned which will load the data into the ElasticSearch index.
+If a fresh version is found, an indexing process will be spawned and the data will be loaded into the ElasticSearch index.

 You can change this behavior using the following configuration options: